Mount St. Mary's University (Maryland): Main campus

 Mount St. Mary's University is located on a 1,400-acre campus in a rural mountain setting.
-Students live in five new or completely renovated residence halls.
+Students live in five new or renovated residence halls.
 There are also three apartment buildings where seniors (and some juniors) live in fully furnished apartments complete with bathrooms and kitchens.
 The student center and cafeteria are located in the recently renovated McGowan center.

 Academic classes are held in the Knott Academic Center, the COAD Science Building, and the Borders Learning Center.
 The fine arts department is located in the newly renovated Flynn Hall, now known as the Delaplaine Fine Arts Center.

 Bradley Hall is the campus administration building.

 The ARCC, called "The Ark", is a sports and fitness complex available to students.
 It contains the Knott Arena, which can seat up to 5,000 people and is used for athletic events, special events and concerts on campus.
 On October 4, 2015, President Barack Obama spoke at the National Fallen Firefighters Memorial Service at the Knott Arena.